Freedom Fighters (video game): Development

-In 2002, EA Games officially announced Freedom: The Battle for Liberty Island, which would later be renamed Freedom Fighters, at the Electronic Entertainment Expo.
+In 2002, EA Games officially announced Freedom: The Battle for Liberty Island, which would later be renamed Freedom Fighters, at the E3.
 The concept for the game originally involved a turn-based strategic mode as a major element of gameplay.
-Developed using the Glacier 3D engine, Freedom Fighters was released in the U.S. on October 1, 2003, a full week after the UK release.
-An EA spokesperson stated that retailers in the U.S. had requested the delay.
-The game is one of the few developed by IO Interactive that was not published by Eidos Interactive.
+Developed using the Glacier 3D engine, Freedom Fighters was released in Australia and New Zealand on September 25 and in the United Kingdom on September 26.
+In North America, the release was delayed by one week to October 1 at the request of retailers in the region.

 Audio

-The Freedom Fighters original soundtrack was composed by Jesper Kyd and released on September 29, 2003, by Sumthing Else Music Works and Nano Studios.
+The Freedom Fighters original soundtrack was composed by Danish composer Jesper Kyd and released on September 29, 2003, by Sumthing Else Music Works and Nano Studios.

 Tracks 1, 2, 3, 9, 10, 14 and 16 feature the Hungarian Radio Choir, with Russian lyrics written by Gaelle Obiegly.

 Reception

-Freedom Fighters received generally positive reviews, with an average scoring of 81.5/100 overall by Metacritic and 82.69% overall by GameRankings.
+Freedom Fighters received "generally positive" reviews, according to review aggregator outlets Metacritic and GameRankings.
 It was praised for having an excellent AI for squad tactics, which served to enhance the sense of immersion in the "extremely detailed" environments and maintain the illusion of working with a team.
 The game's sound quality was also of note, both for the realistic combat noises and the game's Russian-influenced music, which "adds a perfect level of drama to the proceedings."
 GameSpot named it the best GameCube game of September 2003.